orcfax/docs/client/docs/Key concepts/coop.md

 The main design goals for the Cardano Open Oracle Protocol (COOP) are to leverage CIP-31 to provide:

-* Financial sustainability – minimize the cost and deposit needed to post, maintain, and use on-chain fact statements, providing opportunities to share costs amongst stakeholders.
+* Financial sustainability – minimize the cost and deposit needed to post, maintain, and use COOP datum in eUTXOs, providing opportunities to share costs amongst stakeholders.
-* Data accessibility – minimize the probability of fact statements referenced by users not being available for their dApp transactions.
+* Data accessibility – minimize the probability of datum payloads not being available for reference by downstream dApp scripts.
-* Security – minimize the risk of exposure for the cryptographic keys used in verifying the authenticity of fact statements.
+* Security – minimize the risk of exposure for the cryptographic keys used in verifying the authenticity of COOP datums.

+## COOP + Orcfax

+[Orcfax](Orcfax) has integrated the Cardano Open Oracle Protcol (COOP) with its unique data collection, validation, and archiving processes to create the most comprehensive solution to the oracle problem in the blockchain industry.